-The Vintage Glider Club Archive is currently stored in a secure room at Bicester airfield, in Oxfordshire, UK.
+The Vintage Glider Club Archive is currently stored in a secure room at Lasham airfield, UK.
 The Archive is under the control of the VGC Archivist who is assisted by a small number of VGC Members.

 The Archive consists of Drawings, Design Documentation and Design Records including Flight Test reports and Manuals for mostly UK designed and manufactured Gliders produced by companies such as Elliots of Newbury, Slingsby etc. It is the largest collection of manufacturer’s design and production information for British Gliders in the world.